Transition To Teaching

 Alternative Certification is designated for those who are not certified through a college of education and want a career change.
 Our district Professional Development Program, called the Transition to Teaching Program (TTT), is available to middle, high school, and adult education new hires who need their professional teaching certificate.
-This program is also available to those who want to be an art elementary education teacher.
+This program is also available to those who want to be an art or music elementary education teacher.

 How to obtain a teaching position and how to obtain a temporary certificate: